This is where you can find the most common questions asked about case experiences with this issue.

 Should I file a complaint with the EPA Region 8 in Denver?

 Many victims report their incident to the EPA using their online form for reporting violations.
 All complaints reported in South Dakota are forwarded to the SDDA pesticide division for follow-up.
 SDDA under the FIFRA Agreement has to follow EPA reporting procedures as outlined in the cooperative agreement.
 If you are not happy with the investigation outcome, call the EPA directly.

 Should I contact the crop applicator directly?

 Yes!
-As soon as you suspect drift, send preferably a certified letter stating the details and facts of the event to the applicator.
+As soon as you suspect drift, call and send a certified letter stating the details and facts of the event to the applicator and the conventional farmer.
 Some states have a timeline in which to report the incident.

 When should I contact the SD State pesticide regulation office?

-Within 24 hours!
-As soon as you suspect drift, contact the state pesticide compliance office and file a complaint.
+As soon as possible.
+There is a max 30-day deadline for filing complaints from application date.
+As soon as you suspect alleged drift, contact the state pesticide compliance office and file a complaint.
 You can do this over the phone or use the online complaint form found on the website.